secondlife-3p/bugsplat-crashpad/README.md

 - Set up a CMake project for cross-platform development
 - Integrate Google's Crashpad library for crash reporting
 - Create a simple crashing application that generates crash reports
+- Configure a WER callback for catching stack buffer overruns and fail fast exceptions (Windows only)

 ## Prerequisites ☑️